Y-T-G/Y-T-G.github.io/content/about/index.md

 ## My Background

-I am a Masters student at Universiti Teknologi Malaysia, researching active learning for object detectors.
+A computer vision enthusiast who spends too much time answering questions on the internet.

 ## My Experience

-I have worked in the video analytics industry for over two years, building and optimizing computer vision models and pipelines for production.
+I've worked in the video analytics industry for over two years, building and optimizing computer vision models and pipelines for production.

 ### Community Moderator @ Ultralytics (Aug 2024 - Present)
 - Responded to {{< github-issues >}} issues on GitHub, and addressed hundreds of other queries from the community on Discord,